We pride ourselves on having a 'fit for practice' workforce through the education, training and development

 We are also proud to provide professional placements for the University of Nottingham integrated 5 course pre-registration students at our Derby site, training two students every six months.

-The pharmacy department holds open afternoons each summer to enable those who are considering undertaking their pre-registration programme here to see the department before they have to preference places in Oriel.
+The pharmacy department holds open afternoons each autumn to enable those who are considering undertaking their foundation training programme here to see the department before they have to preference places in Oriel.